transformerlab/transformerlab-docs/for-teams/advanced-install/cloud-storage.md

 ---
 title: Cloud Storage
-sidebar_position: 37
+sidebar_position: 10
 ---

 ## Where Does Transformer Lab Store Files

-Transformer Lab can store files locally or in the cloud.
-By default, files are stored locally, but you can configure cloud storage for better scalability and collaboration.

-## Configuring Cloud Storage
+Transformer Lab runs as a central "coordinator" node, but dispatches workloads to different "worker" nodes.
+All of these nodes (workers *and* the coordinator) need to have common view of a shared storage directory.
+This can be stored in the cloud (usually recommended) but could also be on shared storage that is mounted to all nodes in common path (e.g. using NFS)

-### AWS S3 Storage
+## AWS S3 Storage

 To use AWS S3 as remote storage: